jvkassi/tronic/README.md

 }
 ```

+## Plugins

 You can further extend tronic with in-house and community-created plugins as below.
 Each plugin ships with its own set of defaults and can be extended similar to how you'd extend the webpack config above.

-A list of available plugins exists at https://github.com/tronite/tronic-plugins.
+A list of available plugins can be found at https://github.com/tronite/tronic-plugins.

 ```javascript
 module.exports = {